funwell-24/covid-19-tracker/covid_19 tracker/README.md

-# COVID-19 Global Data Tracker
+# COVID-19 Global Data Tracker.

 ## Project Description
 This project analyzes global COVID-19 trends using real-world data from [Our World in Data](https://ourworldindata.org/covid-deaths).